cfern108/J124-Final-Project-Data-Analysis-and-Visualization-of-WIC-Benefits-Pregnant-Versus-PostPartum-/README.md

 ### ANSWER KEY:
 * The year with the highest overall average WIC participation among pregnant women is the 2013 (10/01/12 - 09/01/13).
-* The year with the highest overall average WIC participation among postpartum women is
+* The year with the lowest overall average WIC participation among postpartum women is 2016 (10/01/15 - 09/01/16)
-3.
-4. sorted this columb as descending by the sum of "Average_Participation" for "Pregnant *2.
-*3.

 * Which population group (e.g. postpartum women, pregnant women, etc.) participated more actively in WIC services between 2013 and 2016?
 Was any group exceptionally active?
 ## Analysis 2 ...
 Question: Among pregnant women, which three state agencies or Indian tribal groups participated the most?